Enjoy Some of Wisconsin’s Best Fishing Spots

 Trash Your Trash

 Inspect your fishing area for leftover trash before leaving.
 Pack out all monofilament fishing line, leftover live bait, and bait cups.
 Monofilament fishing line in particular can be dangerous or potentially fatal for local wildlife who may swallow or become tangled in it.
-Make sure all trash is probably stowed so that it does not become litter.

 Leave What You Find